 As you may have noticed, these are the real game-changers, ideas that – once implemented – transform the world beyond recognition.
 Innovation is often not about the technical approach, it is about the radical change in our understanding of the things we use every day.

 When it comes to Research and Development-innovation combination, one usually enters the scene right after another.
 Let us explain: the whole concept of smartphones brought to the public by the iPhone is undoubtedly exceptional.

 However, we would not see such progress in this market sector without Research & Development Innovation team forces.
 They do their best to bring more and more functional and reliable technology to life.

 The things may happen in reverse order.
-For instance, the extensive work on the business algorithm optimization brings your R&D team to the understanding that there are far greater innovation opportunities that you could possibly expect.
-This means your R&D has paved the way for the innovation.
+For instance, the extensive work on business algorithm optimization brings your R&D team to the understanding that there are far greater innovation opportunities than you could possibly expect.
+This means your R&D has paved the way for innovation.